 There are a number of scholarships and awards available to students on this course.
 Use our search tool to find out more information.

 Careers and alumni

-Graduates from BA Fine Art at Chelsea are well placed to become independent practitioners in the international art scene, joining the college’s alumni that include numerous Turner Prize winners and nominees.
-Many of our graduates have achieved notable success and won awards for their work in galleries, museums, the media and the wider creative environment, while others have moved onto postgraduate studies both in the UK and overseas.
+Graduates from BA Fine Art at Chelsea are well placed to become independent practitioners in the international art scene.
+Others move onto postgraduate studies both in the UK and overseas.
+Many of our graduates have has success and won awards for their work in galleries, museums, the media and the wider creative environment.
+The college’s alumni include many Turner Prize winners and nominees.